oroinc/documentation/user/back-office/reports-segments/filters.rst

 2. Click **Choose a field**.

 3. A list of fields appears.
-At the top of the list, you can see the name of the field, for which the records are filtered.
-(In the example below it is an Opportunity).
-Below the Opportunity name, there is a list of all available fields related to it.
+At the top of the list, you can see the field's name, for which the records are filtered.
+(In the example below, it is an Opportunity).
+Below the Opportunity name is a list of all available fields related to it.

   .. image:: /user/img/reports/filters_4.png
      :alt: View the list of fields related to the opportunity record